mayurah/Evaluation-Manual/security.md

 III.
 As an outcome, we would get efficiency of each candidate on each of the domain and cumulative ranking on how good they're with respective domains.

-For example, Say candidate X has 70% in Slunk,  50% on VA/PT and 90% on Cloud.
+For example, Say candidate Alice has 70% in Slunk, Bob scored 50% on VA/PT and Mallory scored 90% on Cloud.

-Hope that helps understand evaluation criteria for Hybrid Security event.